| Bariatric

 many frequently found themselves with abdominal pain, low

+energy, and bouts of nausea.
 Even some of the patients who were

 satisfied with the result and expressed that they were happier